Attachment Style Interview – Adoption and Fostering (ASI-AF)

-The training is designed to enable professionals to use the Attachment Style Interview (ASI) as part of their assessment of prospective adopters and foster carers, and to assess and plan for their support needs.
+The face to face training course is designed to enable professionals to use the Attachment Style Interview (ASI) as part of their assessment of prospective adopters and foster carers, and to assess and plan for their support needs.

 By the end of the training, participants should be able to:

 - conduct and rate a reliable ASI-AF interview

 - participate in and understand the importance of quality control for semi-structured interviews